 Homepage: https://tech.ebu.ch/testsequences/uhd-1

 Only a few sequences are available without paying a fee and it is not clear whether encoding is allowed (the license states: Creative Commons Licence (Attribution- Non-Commercial - No Derivatives).

+Also the SVT (The Swedish public service broadcaster) 4K content on VQEG fileserver and CDVL are available. (ftp://vqeg.its.bldrdoc.gov/HDTV/SVT_MultiFormat/)

 Quart